QuantEcon/lecture-source-jl/rst_files/multi_agent_models/lucas_model.rst

 Overview
 =====================================

-As stated in an :doc:`earlier lecture <markov_asset>`, an asset is a claim on a stream of prospective payments
+As stated in an :doc:`earlier lecture <../multi_agent_models/markov_asset>`, an asset is a claim on a stream of prospective payments

 What is the correct price to pay for such a claim?